-Kelleys Island State Park offers great Lake Erie views, easy access to the shoreline, and a scenic overnight accommodations.
-Boating, fishing, and wildlife watching are just a few of the park’s favorite activities on its 677 acres.
-The campground offers camping along the cliffs overlooking the lake.
+Kelleys Island State Park offers great Lake Erie views, easy access to the shoreline, and scenic overnight accommodations.
+Boating, fishing, and wildlife watching are just a few of the park’s favorite activities across its 677 acres.
+The campground offers camping along the the shores of the lake.
 Nearby, several state nature preserves offer excellent hiking and birdwatching opportunities.

 No other state park offers visitors a better look at Ohio’s glacial past than Kelleys Island.
 Evidence of the glaciers, in the form of a large tract of glacial grooves, is available to view, just a short walk from the campground.

-A double-lane boat launch ramp and courtesy dock provide access to Lake Erie is located on the island's north shore.
+A double-lane boat launch ramp and courtesy dock are located on the island's north shore and provide access to Lake Erie.
+A public kayak launch is near the boat ramps.
 Kayak rentals are available at the sand beach from Memorial Day through Labor Day.

-The lakeside Kelleys Island State Park Campground offers Full-Hookup, Electric and Non-electric sites.
-Pets are permitted on designated sites.
-Two furnished Yurts and two Camper Cabins provide additional overnight options.
+Kelleys Island State Park Campground offers Full-Hookup, Electric and Non-electric sites.
+Pets are permitted on most sites.
+Two furnished Yurts and two Sherman Cabins provide additional overnight options.
 Winter camping available.
 Reserve online or by calling (866) 644-6727.

 Limited hunting, including bow hunting of deer, is permitted in designated areas of the park.
 Check with the park office for details.

 The park's five picnic areas provide scenic views for gathering with friends and family.
 Each offers picnic tables and grills.
 The shelterhouse at the campground is available on a first-come, first-serve basis.